 • Remember in the words of Dr. Bonnie Henry: Be Kind, Be Calm, and Be Safe.

-Visit What's Open for a list of Kamloops businesses that are open.
+Visit What's Open for a list of Kamloops businesses that are open and ready to welcome you safely.